Creating Engaging Social Media Content With Canva on iPad and iPhone

 A few habits made the whole process smoother, and I wish someone had told me on day one.
 First, set up your Brand Kit before you make a single post.
 It feels like a chore, but it is the difference between a feed that looks intentional and one that looks like a grab bag.
 Second, lean on the folders.
 I made one folder per client and one for finished posts, and finding last Tuesday's graphic took two taps instead of endless scrolling.

 Third, use the iPhone for quick edits and the iPad for real building.
-The phone is perfect for swapping a caption or fixing a typo on the go, but laying out a carousel on the larger iPad screen is far less fiddly.
-Finally, when you export, choose PNG for crisp text and graphics, or MP4 if you added any animation.
-Posting straight to Instagram from the share sheet worked every time, though I still preferred saving to Photos first so I had a backup.
+The phone is fine for swapping a caption or fixing a typo on the go, but laying out a carousel on the larger iPad screen is far less fiddly.
+Fourth, filter the elements panel to Free before you start dropping in graphics, so you do not fall in love with something that turns out to be locked.

 Where Canva slowed me down

 No app is perfect, and a week of daily use surfaced some real friction.
 The biggest one is the constant gentle pressure to upgrade.
 Premium elements have a little crown icon, and it is easy to spend ten minutes on a design only to realize half of it is locked behind Pro.
-I learned to filter for free elements first, which saved a lot of frustration.
+Filtering for free elements first saved a lot of that frustration, but the nudges never fully stop.

-Performance is mostly smooth, but very busy designs with lots of layers and effects can stutter on older hardware.
-On the iPhone especially, a heavy multi page document took a beat to scroll.
-The mobile editor also hides a few advanced tools that the desktop version keeps in plain sight, so power users occasionally have to dig through menus.
-And while offline editing exists, it is limited, so a shaky connection at a cafe meant some assets would not load until I had real signal again.
+Performance is mostly fine, but very busy designs with lots of layers and effects can stutter on older hardware.
+On the iPhone especially, a heavy multi page document took a beat to scroll, and a long Dream Lab generation occasionally left the app spinning for a while.
+The mobile editor also hides a few advanced controls that the larger screen keeps in plain sight, so if you came from the desktop version you will go hunting through menus now and then.
+And while some editing works offline, it is limited, so a shaky connection at a cafe meant premium assets and AI tools simply would not load until I had real signal again.
+Budget honestly too: Pro runs about fifteen dollars a month billed monthly, or roughly a hundred and twenty a year if you pay annually.
+The free tier is real and useful, but the features most pros want, Magic Resize, the Background Remover, multiple Brand Kits, sit on the paid side of the line.

 Good alternatives worth a look